rocky-linux/documentation/docs/books/learning_ansible/08-management-server-optimizations.md

 6334
 ```

-Once a file is encrypted, it can still be edited with the command :
+Once a file is encrypted, it can still be edited with the command:

 ```
 ansible-vault edit myfile.yml